 Leveraging IBM’s AI technology, ABO Wind was able to automate the vast majority of these processes.
 In line with their central AI KPI, the integration resulted in an 80% improvement in efficiency by reducing manual tasks.

-This study demonstrates the clear ROI of AI, with ABO Wind identifying a problem, leveraging AI as the solution, and reaping a demonstrable benefit that aligned with their desired KPI.
+This study demonstrates a clear AI ROI, with ABO Wind identifying a problem, leveraging AI as the solution, and reaping a demonstrable benefit that aligned with their desired KPI.

 Atera is an all-in-one IT management platform that services over 3.5 million devices across 105 countries.
 The platform empowers IT professionals to focus on the most important aspects of IT management.
 Yet, professionals in Atera continually noted that their time was spent fixing low-level issues and finishing repetitive tasks.